What Are The Best VR Headsets

 Built-in Eye & Face Tracking: Take social VR to the next level.
 With built-in eye tracking and support for face tracking, your avatar in VRChat will mimic your real-life expressions, making interactions incredibly lifelike and intuitive.

-Auto-IPD & 5K Display: The headset automatically adjusts the lenses to align with your pupils for the clearest view.
-The 5K resolution (2448x2448 per eye) and 120° FOV provide a deeply immersive and expansive visual experience.
+Auto-IPD & 5K Display: The headset automatically aligns the lenses with your pupils, which matters more than spec sheets make it sound.
+The 5K resolution (2448x2448 per eye) and 120° FOV give PC-VR players a wide, sharp image without as much manual fiddling.

 Resolution